AalyaSharaf/ConnectionsLabSpring2022/Week6/README.md

 ### Using "app.js" (Front-End)

 This part I struggled with quite a lot.
-I feel like I had just began to wrap my head around javascript and how to make that work, so with the added element of being responsible for your own server, I just find out too compolicated.
+I feel like I had just began to wrap my head around javascript and how to make that work, so with the added element of being responsible for your own server, I just feel I struggled with achieving what I wanted to.
 I spent countless hours trying to make the project work, but I judt did not know how to go about it.

 My intention with this project was to have:
 1. The input box be used to search for a guitar company